Cretan Dakos Salad: Easy Greek Bruschetta Recipe

 For a non-alcoholic option, try serving your Dakos with a glass of sparkling water infused with lemon or cucumber for a refreshing twist.

 In Tuscan cuisine, there are many recipes based on using up stale bread, which has a consistency similar to that of rusks.
 One of those recipes makes the best salad: Italian Panzanella.
-In a similar fashion, we can turn Greek Dakos into a salad that’s served in a salad bowl rather than as a finger food.

-You can use the barley rusks and break them into bite-size pieces, or do the same with any type of bread you choose.
+Just break the barley rusks into bite-size pieces—or do the same with any type of bread you choose.
 If you go with a bread, I like a crusty bread like sourdough, or even a bakery-style whole wheat bread.
+Then add all the ingredients to a large bowl and toss.

 Click below to Pin Cretan Dakos Salad Recipe!